brookshelley/brookshelley.github.com/movies.md

 36. **The Conjuring 2**

     Yep, these are definitely witnessing.
-A cool demon has a hard time with some very awful british people.
+A cool demon has a hard time with some very awful British people.
 Watched both of these in quick succession to get to see Annabelle 2 or whatever later on tonight.

 37. **Annabelle: Creation**

     This was a very silly movie with children making terrible choices.
-I don't think dolls themselves are very scary, but Catholocism is definitely scary.
+I don't think dolls themselves are very scary, but Catholicism is definitely scary.
     Everyone who gets hunted by the demon or whatever was also a practicing Catholic, so maybe being a satanist or atheist would be some kinda ghost protection.